benc-uk/cse-onboarding/dev-guide.md

 ### WSL Setup

 These steps should be run inside WSL.
-This repo https://github.com/benc-uk/tools-install contains quick setup & install scripts which can accelerate this stage
+This repo [https://github.com/benc-uk/tools-install](https://github.com/benc-uk/tools-install) contains a maintained library of easy install scripts which can accelerate this stage

 - Install SDKs and dev tools for languages you will be using; this is likely to be project dependant; but could include; [Node/TypeScript](https://github.com/benc-uk/tools-install/blob/master/node.sh), [Go](https://github.com/benc-uk/tools-install/blob/master/golang.sh), [Java](https://github.com/benc-uk/tools-install/blob/master/jdk11.sh) or [.NET](https://github.com/benc-uk/tools-install/blob/master/dotnet.sh)
   - Install VS Code extensions for relevant languages.